fortheflops/STELLAE/content/index.md

 - **Recipes first:** We keep things simple.
 Our recipes are clear and easy to follow.
 - **Join the fun:** We want you to be part of our community!
 Cook our recipes, make them your own, and share photos of your creations.
 We'll feature the best ones on our website.
 - **Keeping traditions alive:** Old recipes are like treasures from the past.
 We find them in old cookbooks and family recipe boxes and share them online so they won't be forgotten.
-- **Cooking for everyone:** Whether you're a beginner or an expert cook, there's something for you at STELLAE.
+- **Cooking for everyone:** Whether you're a beginner or an expert cook, there's something for you at MEZZALUNA.
 We have recipes for different diets and skill levels.

 **Explore our collection:**